karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

 Additional support
 ==================

-If you have any questions, please log in on http://help.30loops.net and submit a ticket.
-You can also chat with us on #30loops at irc.freenode.net or mail us at support@30loops.net.
+If you have any questions, please mail us at support@30loops.net.
+You can also chat with us on #30loops at irc.freenode.net.
+See you there!

 .. _`sample apps on github`: https://30loops.github.com
 .. _`pip website`: http://www.pip-installer.org/en/latest/requirements.html